JinZh92/DotsLifeApp/README.md

 # DotsLifeApp

-A web application that shows and manages your life in weeks.
+A web application written with AngularJs (v 1.5.8) that shows and manages your life in weeks.

 If you are interested in this project, download and follow the steps below: